ds4se/chapters/ermurph/survey-chapter.md

 ## References

+* Barik, T., DeLine, R., Drucker, S., Fisher, D. "The Bones of the System: A Study of Logging and Telemetry at Microsoft."
+Proceedings of the The 38th International Conference on Software Engineering.
+ACM, 2016.
 * Litwin, Mark S. How to assess and interpret survey psychometrics.
 Vol. 8.
 Sage, 2003.
 * Murphy-Hill, Emerson, Thomas Zimmermann, and Nachiappan Nagappan.
 "Cowboys, ankle sprains, and keepers of quality: how is video game development different from software development?."
 Proceedings of the 36th International Conference on Software Engineering.
 ACM, 2014.
 * Lutters, W. G., & Seaman, C. B. (2007).
 Revealing actual documentation usage in software maintenance through war stories.
 Information and Software Technology, 49(6), 576–587.